-Connect with your subscribers by treating them as if you were having a conversation in-person with them.
+Connect with your subscribers by treating them as if you were having a conversation with them in person.

 Derek Halpern does an amazing job with this, making you feel as if every time you open an email, you’re reading one from a friend:

 Starting from the subject line itself.

 It’s perfectly acceptable (and encouraged!) to use acronyms, emoticons, hashtags, popular phrases, and whatever else your audience digs to show them you speak the same language (and you’re not a corporate robot).

 Just don’t force it or try to be someone you’re not.
 Your audience will see right through your phoniness and probably never open your emails again. #KeepIt100

 The best way to find out if your subject lines are sabotaging your open rates is by dissecting and A/B testing them.

 Retention Science discovered the ideal length for subject lines is somewhere between 6 and10 words; 8 words seems to nab the golden ticket.[*]